 Internally displaced persons (often referred to as IDPs) have been forced to flee their homes because of war, violence or persecution, but have not crossed an international border.
 At the end of 2022, over 62.5 million people around the world were internally displaced, including 6.8 million in Syria and 5.4 million in Ukraine.

 Where do most refugees and asylum seekers come from?

-By the end of 2022, more than half of all refugees (52%), including others in need of international protection, were from Syria, Ukraine and Afghanistan.
+By the end of June 2022, more than half of all refugees (52%), including others in need of international protection, were Syrian, Ukrainian or Afghan.

 After 12 years of war, Syria remains the world’s largest refugee crisis.
 More than 6.8 million Syrians have been forced to flee their country since 2011, and another 6.8 million people remain internally displaced.

 Venezuela is also a country of concern, with more than 7 million people live in need of humanitarian aid, struggling to cover the most basic aspects of life while public services remain overwhelmed.

 The situation in Venezuela has transcended borders, unfolding in an unprecedented displacement phenomenon in Latin America: over 7.2 million people have left the country since 2015.
 Of these, approximately 6 in 10 have tried to resettle in Colombia, Ecuador and Peru.

 The escalation of the war in Ukraine in February 2022 created the fastest displacement of people in Europe since the Second World War.
 In the first days as many as 200,000 refugees a day crossed into neighboring countries.
 At this point, over 8.3 million refugees have fled the country, while a further 5.4 million people remain displaced within Ukraine.